guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 You pay tax when you take money from your pot.
 This is because when you’re paying into your pension you get tax relief on your contributions.

+^Find out [if you can book](/pension-type-tool) a free Pension Wise appointment.^

+{::calculator id="take-whole-pot" /}

 %Taking a large sum of cash from your pot can mean you pay a higher amount of tax.%

-{::calculator id="take-whole-pot" /}

 ## Paying tax